 Best Q&A App: HiNative

-Apps in this category take a more comprehensive approach to teaching a language than other options on this list.
-Instead of focusing on one aspect of language learning, they touch on a variety of skills.
+The apps included in this category take a more comprehensive approach when teaching a language.
+They touch on a variety of skills instead of focusing on one aspect of language learning and often have their own curriculum.
 They’re good for learners interested in getting as much speaking, listening, writing, and reading practice all in one place.
-These apps also often have their own curriculum.

 Don’t let the name fool you, this course isn’t claiming to get you fluent in just three months.
 There are actually four 90-day modules, making it a year-long course split into more manageable sizes.